Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Unified Framework

 Furthermore, we stipulate that there exists a function $\Phi(\mathbf x)$, referred to as the \emph{collective preference/disutility function for the FL system}, that ranks different FL decisions $\mathbf x$ without accounting for the cost of electricity, with a lower $\Phi$ value being better.
 Notably, the function $\Phi(\mathbf x)$ may not simply be the sum of the cost/disutility of individual agents in the FL system when multi-agent settings are considered due to their strategic interactions; see Sections~\ref{sec:transportation} and \ref{sec:datacenter} for details.
-Then, the following is a natural model to characterize the aggregate FL behavior given the LMPs.

-\begin{assumption}[Convex Best Response Model] The FL system's best response is to trade off between its internal preference/disutility with the resulting electricity cost:
+Then, the following is a natural model to characterize the aggregate FL behavior given the LMPs. \begin{assumption}[Convex Best Response Model] The FL system's best response is to trade off between its internal preference/disutility with the resulting electricity cost:

-Further, we assume that $\Phi$ is a strictly convex function over the non-empty, compact, and convex set $\mathcal X$. \end{assumption}
+Further, we assume that $\Phi$ is a strictly convex function over the non-empty, compact, and convex set $\mathcal X$. \end{assumption} \begin{remark}[Interpreting $\Phi(\mathbf{x})$ and Justifying Assumption~\ref{ass:SFL-specific cost}] The optimization form in~\eqref{eq:sfl-response} is a behavioral representation and does {not} necessarily require the existence of a central controller.
+Its general form can encapsulate two distinct classes of settings: (i) {Centralized Coordination}, where a coordinator directly minimizes a system-level FL objective, and (ii) {Decentralized Equilibrium}, where many self-interested agents interact (through mechanisms like competition for shared resources) and the induced Nash equilibrium coincides with the minimizer of a potential function $\Phi(\mathbf{x})+\boldsymbol{\lambda}^\top\mathbf{A}^{\mathrm{FL}}\mathbf{x}$ (non-potential cases are addressed in Lemma~\ref{lemma:equiva_NE} and Appendix~\ref{app:non-potential}).
+In both settings, $\Phi(\mathbf{x})$ encodes preferences that are internal to the FL system and independent of electricity prices.
+The term $\boldsymbol{\lambda}^\top\mathbf{A}^{\mathrm{FL}}\mathbf{x}$ represents the electricity payment by the FL system to the grid.
+Sections~\ref{sec:transportation} and~\ref{sec:datacenter} detail $\Phi(\mathbf{x})$ for specific sectors. \end{remark}

 While the above model defines the FL's internal choices, a power system operator (SO) only observes the aggregate power consumption, $\mathbf{s}$.
 Given our grid focus, it is ideal to abstract away internal details of the FL system and create a more succinct model of the FL system that do not explicitly depends on $\mathbf x$.
 To this end, we define $J(\mathbf s)$ as a value function that maps any given aggregate FL power consumption $\mathbf s$ to the minimum FL preference value $\Phi$ achievable given $\mathbf s$.
 Mathematically,